“We are greater than the sum of our parts.”

 How To Submit

-The best first step is to send us a link to current work samples and a brief note or email describing the type of work you do, something about your process and how you might work with us.
+The best first step is to email us a link to your current work samples and a brief note or email describing the type of work you do, something about your process and how you might work with us.
 Let us know if you’d like to be considered for editorial illustration/photography, or only independent art.
 Send a few links to relevant images, place-based work or environmentally themed art, editorial work with a creative spin, work tackling issues of re-use, politics, parody are all interesting to us.
 Comic artists and illustrators should continue to send us their latest and greatest, favorite work.

 Due to the number of submissions we receive, we cannot guarantee a response.
 But we do look at each submission!
-Always include an appropriately stamped SASE if you’d like your materials returned.

 How to Volunteer